 - Raise your rates.
 Obviously.

 - Diversify your income streams.
 Make products, if you’re used to offering services, or vice versa.
 Experiment with sponsorship – Patreon or Passionfruit can help.
-Do a class (a one-off event people pay for) or a course (a longer, ongoing learning process, like the guest posting for fun & profit course).
+Do a class (a one-off event people pay for) or a course (a longer, ongoing learning process, usually 4-6 weeks).

 - Start delegating.
 If you look at the “all the other things that go into running a business” list above, you’ll notice that several of those items can be delegated.
 You can get started without hiring an assistant by delegating basic things like researching by using FancyHands (read my review of FancyHands here, one year update coming soon), and Zirtual can also help out here.
 Here’s some tips on delegating from the archives.
 Of course, delegating frees up more of your time, but it also costs money – so it’s important to keep track and make sure that you’re coming out ahead.